christopherbm/subgraphdb/README.md

 # subgraphdb
 SubGraphDB.
-A flat-file graph database built with Rust
+A flat-file graph database built with Rust.